 Welcome to Engineering.com's series on the design of battery packs and battery management systems.

-For more information on the individual components that make up a battery management system and design challenges facing battery pack designers like space, heat dissipation and usability requirements check out the other videos in the series.
+For more information on the individual components that make up a battery management system and design challenges facing battery pack designers like space, heat dissipation and usability requirements and examples of large scale applications check out the other videos in the series.